gbmhunter/MString/README.rst

 Description
 ===========

-MStringCpp is a C++ string object specifically designed for embedded applications.
+MString is a C++ string object specifically designed for embedded applications.

 Features: